Find Affordable College Courses

 Of the 48 students majoring in communication and journalism at Queens, 29% are male and 71% are female.

 University of South Florida - Main Campus did quite well in this year’s ranking of the most popular places for communication and journalism students to get a master’s degree.
 It came in at #13 on the list.
-USF Tampa is a fairly large public school located in the city of Tampa.
+USF Tampa is a very large public school located in the city of Tampa.

 Of the 44 students majoring in communication and journalism at USF Tampa, 23% are male and 77% are female.